Cleveland Metroparks Zoo: The RainForest

-The major animal of the Rainforest is the Bornean orangutan, of which the zoo has five: males Tiram and Zaki and females Kera Wak, Kayla, and Merah.
-Zaki is the most recent Orangutan baby at the zoo, born in 2021 to Tiram and Kera Wak.
+The core animals of The Rainforest are the Bornean orangutans, of which the zoo has five: males Tiram and Zaki, and females Kera Wak, Kayla, and Merah.
+Zaki is the most recent orangutan baby at the zoo, born in 2021 to Tiram and Kera Wak.

-Animals contained in the RainForest include: Binturongs, Red-rumped agoutis, Straw-coloured fruit bats, Rodrigues flying foxes, giant anteaters, capybaras, scarlet ibis, prehensile-tailed porcupines, White faced whistling ducks, Leafcutter ants, Ocelots, Clouded leopards, Luzon bleeding-hearts, Green poison frogs, Tentacled snake, Fiji banded iguana, Green tree python, Roseate spoonbills, Yellow-spotted river turtles, Asian small-clawed otters, François' langurs, fishing cats, dwarf crocodile, and gharials as well as invertebrates, amphibians and turtles.
+Animals contained in the RainForest include the binturong, red-rumped agouti, a large group of free-flying straw-coloured fruit bats and Rodrigues flying foxes, the giant anteater, a group of capybara, scarlet ibis, the prehensile-tailed Brazilian porcupine, white-faced whistling ducks, green aracari, Prevost's squirrel, leafcutter ants, ocelot, clouded leopard, Luzon bleeding-heart pigeons, roseate spoonbill, yellow-spotted river turtles, Asian small-clawed otter, François' langur, and fishing cats.
+Additionally, visitors will encounter numerous smaller, "discovery"-type exhibits featuring tropical invertebrates, Australian rainbowfish, upside-down catfish, jewel cichlids, red-bellied piranha, small mammals, and many reptiles and amphibians.

+In 2024, CMZ announced that it will permanently close the RainForest on September 9, 2024.
+The area will be remodeled and expanded to create a new, 140,000 square foot "Primate Forest" that will serve as a multi-story habitat for gorillas and orangutans.
+The new Primate Forest, which zoo officials described as a "world-class indoor destination," is scheduled to open in 2026.

 African Savanna

 The African Savanna area is located near the park entrance.
-Visitors can observe African lions, flamingos, giraffes, zebras, bontebok, a variety of African birds, eastern black rhinos, and colobus monkeys. the African elephant crossing contains elephants and meerkats.
+Visitors can observe African lions, flamingos, giraffes, zebras, bontebok, a variety of African birds, and eastern black rhinos. the African elephant crossing contains elephants and meerkats.
 On February 7, 2018, a baby rhino, named Lulu, was born to parents Forrest and Kibbibi.
 On August 20 of the same year, another baby rhino, named Nia, was born to parents Forrest and Inge.

 The Sarah Allison Steffee Center for Zoological Medicine

-As part of Cleveland Metroparks Zoo's focus on conservation, the Zoo constructed the Steffee Center for Zoological Medicine in September 2004.
+As part of CMZ's focus on conservation, the Zoo constructed the Steffee Center for Zoological Medicine in September 2004.
 The center hosts medical, laboratory and surgical suites, in addition to a ward and quarantine area.
 Its veterinary hospital is equipped with the first CT scanner for use in a zoo hospital.
 Located in a nearby pavilion is the Reinberger Learning Lab, where Zoo patrons can learn about veterinary care at every stage of an animal's life.
 The Learning Lab offers interactive, hands-on educational displays as well as views into surgical suites where visitors may observe treatment procedures in progress.

 African Savanna and Ben Gogolick Giraffe Encounter

 Consisting of several large yards, the African Savanna features a variety of mammals and birds.
-The exhibit houses animals such as Masai giraffes, Grant's zebras, bonteboks, ostriches, white-backed vultures as well as several species of African storks and geese.
+The exhibit houses animals such as Masai giraffes, Hartmann's mountain zebras, bonteboks, ostriches, white-backed vultures as well as several species of African storks and geese.
 In 2015, the Ben Gogolick Giraffe Encounter was completed, and visitors are now able to purchase leaves to feed the giraffes.